elainefabiola/elainefabiola/README.md

 ## My name is Elaine and my nickname is efsoares!
 Here are some ideas to get you started:

-- 🔭 I’m currently working as a Full Stack Development.
+- 🔭 I’m currently working as a Full Stack Developer.
 - 🌱 I’m currently learning Typescript

   <div>